 - This thing is pretty useless straight from the box.
 The underlying circuit sounds fine but there are several problems that need fixing:

 - The 3.5mm TRS input is wired wrong!
 (Signal is on the ring instead of the tip, so it won’t work with most 3.5mm mics.)
 After taking these pictures I de-soldered the jack and flipped it, but it required running a flying ground wire around to the other side of the board and endangering the tiny cheap PCB traces.
 Not for the inexperienced.
+UPDATE: A reader informed me that he bought one in mid 2022 that was wired correctly, so maybe the manufacturing defect has been rectified?

 - The housing is a bad fit for most XLR jacks!
 The pins are recessed too far from the rim of the connector (see comparison image against Rode VXLR+).
 So it might fall out of your recorder!